jasoneppink/FluxVision/README.md

 #####Features:
 * Videos are downloaded once, not streamed (light on bandwidth)
-* New videos are downloaded in the background, available within one playthrough of the playlist
+* New videos are downloaded in the background, usually available within one playthrough of the playlist
-* Automatic muting at night
+* Automatic muting at night (times can be edited)
-* Character LCD ticker displays title of currently-playing video (requires [Adafruit_Python_CharLCD](https://github.com/adafruit/Adafruit_Python_CharLCD))
+* Character LCD ticker displays title of current video (requires [Adafruit_Python_CharLCD](https://github.com/adafruit/Adafruit_Python_CharLCD))

 #####Upcoming features:
 * Skip button support